 Brushless motors have a lot to do with the smooth operation, but we’ll talk about the its power in a bit.
 The lithium ion batteries are very efficient and can extend the hours you get out of your cordless circular saw.

 In the end, it’s more about the power and speed, but also the convenience factor.
 If you are someone who works on site without needing to relocate often, then our team suggests the traditional corded circular saws.
-However, if you require a lot of movement and move from site to site, then battery powered cordless saws are the best for you.
+However, if you require a lot of movement and move from site to site, then high-powered cordless saws are the best for you.

 The motor power says it all when it comes to how fast your blade can cut through material and what it can slice through.
 Of course, a smaller saw will have less amperage simply due to the room it has.
 A smaller body cannot accommodate a larger motor, which equals less power.

-For example, regular-sized 7-¼ inch saws should be able to yield 15 amps on average with 5000 to 5500 RPM as a rule of thumb.
+For example, regular-sized 7-¼ inch saws should be able to yield 12 amp to 15 amps on average with 5000 to 5500 RPM as a rule of thumb.
 Judging from our experts’ estimated figures, if you can find saws of that size with more power and faster RPM, then you’re in luck.